Stake $1–5 on any task. Finish before the deadline and keep your money. Miss it and it's gone, donated to an organization you hate.

 Put $1, $3, or $5 on the line.
 Pick an anti-cause: an organization you disagree with.

 A live countdown timer shows your remaining time.
-Notifications remind you as the deadline approaches.
+Push notifications remind you as the deadline approaches.

-Swipe to complete and get your money back with a dopamine-hit celebration.
-Miss it and your money is donated.
+Swipe to complete and get your stake back with a dopamine-hit celebration.
+Miss the deadline and your money is gone.

 Traditional to-do apps rely on willpower.
 ADHD brains don't have that luxury.
 DOPAMONEY uses two neuroscience principles instead.

 The ADHD brain only switches on under real stakes.
 A to-do list has no consequence.
 Losing actual money does.
-The urgency is built in.
+The urgency is built in, no willpower needed.

 Getting your money back triggers the same reward pathway as winning.
 Confetti, haptics, streak counters.
 The celebration is the habit builder.